 The Center will serve as an institutional home at Columbia for faculty, post-doctoral researchers, and students working on Palestine and Palestinian studies.
 The Center is actively developing contacts with scholars and other institutions for the purposes of academic cooperation.
 Through its diverse activities, the Center for Palestine Studies will have a national and global reach.
 Enhancements to the curriculum, library and faculty at Columbia will translate into new resources to advance the academic study of Palestine and Palestinians throughout the United States and the world.

-A principle mandate of the Center for Palestine Studies is to promote scholarship and facilitate exchanges with scholars, students, and academic institutions in the West Bank and Gaza, and among refugees and others in the Palestinian diaspora.
+A principal mandate of the Center for Palestine Studies is to promote scholarship and facilitate exchanges with scholars, students, and academic institutions in the West Bank and Gaza, and among refugees and others in the Palestinian diaspora.
 Academics in the Occupied Territories labor under numerous and onerous constraints.
 The Center is committed to supporting and defending the academic freedom of students, faculty and schools in the Occupied Territories, as well as elsewhere in the world where scholars and students carry out academic work about Palestine and Palestinians.

 The creation of the Center for Palestine Studies honors the specific scholarly legacy of Professor Edward Said at the university where he taught for forty years.
 Through his extensive writings, Said developed a critical dialogue about Palestine in the United States, and he did so from his academic base at Columbia.
 Edward Said's legacy continues to draw prominent scholars of Palestine to the university.
 Columbia annually hosts the prestigious Said Lectures, which bring distinguished international figures to the campus.
 The personal books and papers of Edward Said have been archived under the auspices of the Columbia University Libraries.